P. Rajagopal (businessman): Murder of Santhakumar

 On the advice of an astrologer, he obsessively tried to take Jeevajothi, the daughter of one of his assistant managers, as his third wife, but she was already married and rejected him.
-He orchestrated multiple threats, beatings, and exorcism against her and her family.
-In 2001, after one attempted murder, he successfully orchestrated the murder of her husband Santhakumar.
+He orchestrated multiple threats, beatings, and exorcisms against her and her family.
+In 2001, after one attempted murder, he successfully orchestrated the murder of her husband, Prince Santhakumar.
 Santhakumar was kidnapped and his body was found strangled a few days later in a resort town in the Western Ghats mountain range.